saverymax/qdriven-chiqa-summarization/README.md

 pip install -r requirements.txt python -m spacy download en_core_web_sm
 ```
 The tensorflow 1.2.0 version is only availble via download from pypi.org, hence the use of ```wget``` first.
-To train the model, you will have to install cuDNN X and CUDA X. Once these are configured on your machine, you are ready for training.
+To train the model, you will have to install cuDNN 5 and CUDA 8.
+Once these are configured on your machine, you are ready for training.
 The Python 3 version of the Pointer-Generator code from https://github.com/becxer/pointer-generator/ (forked from https://github.com/abisee/pointer-generator) is provided in the models/pointer_generator directory here.
 The code has been customized to support answer summarization data processing steps, involving changes to data.py, batcher.py, decode.py, and run_summarization.py.
 However, the model (in model.py) remains the same.

 To use the Pointer-Generator, from the pointer_generator directory you will have to run